|

 Get the Smoker Ready

-Once the smoker is up to temperature and ready to go, go get them ribs.
+Once the smoker is preheated and ready to go, it's time to cook!

 Smoke the Baby Back Ribs